Eargo vs. Phonak

 Eargo 7 in the charging case

-Audiologist Dr. Brad Ingrao, a member of our panel of experts, has found Eargo’s devices are intuitive to set up and program.
-He also notes that their noise cancellation and feedback reduction capabilities are comparable to more expensive brands.
+Audiologist Dr. Brad Ingrao, a member of our panel of experts, has found Eargo’s devices intuitive to set up and program.
+He also notes that their noise-cancellation and feedback-reduction capabilities are comparable to more expensive brands.

 Eargo devices can be purchased online or in select stores.
 Unlike Phonak, they don’t require a prescription (audiogram) from a hearing care professional.
-This eliminates barriers for people who don’t want to, or can’t, get to a doctor’s office easily.
+That eliminates barriers for people who don’t want to — or can’t — get to a doctor’s office easily.
+It also represents a cost savings on insurance copays.

-They’re also less expensive than most prescription hearing aids, including Phonak.
-There are less expensive OTC hearing aids, such as MDHearing and Lexie.
-But Eargo offers discrete designs and high-tech features that might be worth the upgrade, especially if you’re comfortable with technology and app use.
-Eargo 6, Eargo 7, and Eargo SE all connect to the Eargo mobile app.
-We found the app to be easy to use, and it allowed us to customize our settings to improve our hearing experience.
-LINK by Eargo doesn’t connect to an app but has Bluetooth streaming.
-We listened to music and made calls using our earbud-style LINK by Eargo hearing aids, which is a nice added feature.
+Eargo is less expensive than most prescription hearing aids, including Phonak, but there are less expensive OTC hearing aid options you may wish to explore, such as MDHearing and Lexie.
+Keep in mind that Eargo offers discreet designs and high-tech features that may be worth the upgrade, especially if you’re comfortable with technology and app use.
+Eargo 7 and Eargo SE both connect to the Eargo mobile app.
+We found the app easy to use, and it allowed us to customize our settings to improve our hearing experience.
+Link by Eargo doesn’t connect to an app, but has Bluetooth streaming.
+We listened to music and made calls using our earbud-style Link by Eargo hearing aids, which is a nice added feature.

 Eargo hearing aids come with lifetime professional support for the life of your hearing aids.
 You can access Eargo hearing care professionals through the app or via phone.
 This type of hands-on support isn’t the norm for OTC hearing aids.
-Just remember, you won’t have in-person support like you would with Phonak.
-For a closer look at our experience with Eargo’s offerings, visit our 2024 Eargo review.
+Just remember: You won’t have in-person support like you would with Phonak.
+For a closer look at our experience with Eargo’s offerings, visit our 2025 Eargo review.

 Pros About Eargo